-- Liability insurance in an amount no less than \$1,000,000 per occurrence. - Restrictions on the expansion or rebuild of the deck if substantially destroyed.
+- Liability insurance in an amount no less than \$1,000,000 per occurrence. - Lessee agrees to submit an application to the Commission for the removal of the three pilings within two years of their becoming inactive.

 STAFF ANALYSIS AND RECOMMENDATION: